skyzyx/rg35xx-garlicos-macos-instructions/README.md

 * Finding/creating custom box art for ROMs in Garlic OS for the Anbernic RG35XX using macOS
 * Using Skraper XML definition files to create custom box art in Garlic OS for the Anbernic RG35XX using macOS
 * Using/sharing/creating pre-defined styles of box art in Garlic OS for the Anbernic RG35XX
+* Installing applications custom-built for the Anbernic RG35XX using macOS
+* Installing game manuals as PDFs for the Anbernic RG35XX using macOS
+* Prepare video content for playback on your Anbernic RG35XX using macOS

 ## Other